nansonzheng/Dieter/README.md

-# HeavenClient
+# Dieter
-HeavenClient is a custom, made-from-scratch game client.
+Dieter is a fork of HeavenClient, a custom, made-from-scratch game client.
+Dieter is to be used as the client for [DietStory](https://github.com/BenjixD/MapleSolaxiaV2).

 # Supported versions
 The client is currently compatible with version 83 servers.